 To hide the preselected facet(s), all we have to is add a piece of CSS to the page, when the

-If you need help with WordPress?
+Do you need technical help with WordPress?
 Please let me know.